syncfusion-content/flutter-docs/Flutter/DateRangePicker/selections.md

 ![MultiRangeSelection Date Range Picker](images/selections/multirange.png)

 ## Selection radius
-You can customize the radius of the selection using selectionRadius[link] property of the `DateRange PickerMonthViewSettings`.
+You can customize the radius of the selection using [selectionRadius](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthViewSettings/selectionRadius.html) property of the `DateRange PickerMonthViewSettings`.

 {% tabs %}
 {% highlight Dart %}